Tick mattress

 A tick mattress, bed tick or tick is a large bag made of strong, stiff, tightly-woven material (ticking).
 This is then filled to make a mattress, with material such as straw, chaff, horsehair, coarse wool or down feathers, and less commonly, leaves, grass, reeds, bracken, or seaweed.
 The whole stuffed mattress may also, more loosely, be called a tick.
 The tick mattress may then be sewn through to hold the filling in place, or the unsecured filling could be shaken and smoothed as the beds were aired each morning.
 A straw-filled bed tick is called a paillasse, palliasse, or pallet, and these terms may also be used for bed ticks with other fillings.
 A tick filled with flock (loose, unspun fibers, traditionally of cotton or wool) is called a flockbed.
-A feather-filled tick is called a featherbed, and a down-filled one a downbed; these can also be used above the sleeper, as a duvet.
+A feather-filled tick is called a featherbed, and a down-filled one is a downbed; these can also be used above the sleeper as a duvet.

-A tick mattress (or a pile of such tick mattresses, softest topmost, and the sheets, bedcovers, and pillows), was what Europeans traditionally called a "bed".
-The bedframe, when present, supported the bed, but was not considered part of it.
+A tick mattress (or a pile of such tick mattresses, softest topmost sheets, bedcovers, and pillows) was what Europeans traditionally called a "bed".
+The bedframe, when present, supported the bed but was not considered part of it.

 History

-In the fifteenth century, most people in Europe slept on straw, but very rich people had featherbeds on top (for instance, Anne of Brittany's ladies in waiting slept on straw beds).
-By the nineteenth century many people had feather beds.
+In the fifteenth century, most people in Europe slept on straw, but wealthy people had featherbeds on top (for instance, Anne of Brittany's ladies-in-waiting slept on straw beds).
+By the nineteenth century, many people had feather beds.

-If the pile of mattresses threatened to slide off the bed, in 16th- and 17th-century England it was restrained with bedstaves, vertical poles thrust into the frame.
-A broad step might be placed alongside the bed, as a place to sit and as a step up onto the pile of bedclothes.
+If the pile of mattresses threatened to slide off the bed, in 16th- and 17th-century England, it was restrained with bedstaves, vertical poles thrust into the frame.
+A broad step might be placed alongside the bed as a place to sit and as a step up onto the pile of bedclothes.

-Bedticks were often aired, often by hanging them outdoors, as bedding is still aired in parts of Europe and in East Asia.
-In English-speaking cultures, however, airing bedding outdoors came to be seen as a foreign practice, with 19th-century housekeeping manuals giving methods of airing beds inside, and disparaging airing them in the window as "German-style".
+Bedticks were often aired, often by hanging them outdoors, as bedding is still aired in parts of Europe and East Asia.
+In English-speaking cultures, however, airing bedding outdoors came to be seen as a foreign practice, with 19th-century housekeeping manuals giving methods of airing beds inside and disparaging airing them in the window as "German-style".